rohgoyal/getting-started/bluemix/2a/README.md

-# Secure your API with a client ID and secret
+# Secure your API with Client ID and Client Secret

 **Duration:** 10 mins